lexbor/docs/source/examples/encoding/data_by_name.md

 This article provides an explanation of an example from the file [lexbor/encoding/data_by_name.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/data_by_name.c).
-The purpose of this code is to demonstrate how to retrieve encoding data by its name using the Lexbor encoding library.
+The purpose of this code is to demonstrate how to retrieve encoding data by its name using the `lexbor` encoding library.
 The code illustrated here highlights the procedure for accessing character encoding information, specifically focusing on UTF-8.

 ## Code Explanation

-The program starts with the necessary `#include` directive, which includes the Lexbor encoding library header file.
+The program starts with the necessary `#include` directive, which includes the `lexbor` encoding library header file.
 This library provides the functionality needed to work with different character encodings.

 ### Main Function